 Derek Bruff: [00:07] Welcome to “Leading Lines,” a podcast from Vanderbilt University.
 I’m your host, Derek Bruff, Director of the Vanderbilt Center for Teaching.

-[00:33] I met LaTonya last year when she was a participant in our Junior Faculty Teaching Fellows Program.
-She had a lot of interest in educational technology.
-As I got to know her, I found her to be very thoughtful about her use of technology.
+[00:33] I met LaTonya last year when she was a participant in our junior faculty teaching fellows program.
+She had a lot of interest in educational technology and as I got to know her, I found her to be very thoughtful about her use of technology.

 [00:46] As you’ll hear in the interview, LaTonya selectively uses technology in ways closely aligned with her teaching and learning goals.